KrekoG/vanillaplus/README.md

 Bringing positive attention to the server is also a great way to help the project.
 A good example of this would be raising the attention of like minded individuals, such as creating content on twitch or youtube (see [Hamsterwheel](https://www.youtube.com/channel/UCQkKf5qwYKyJlyhZPbdAVmw)).
 A bad example would be spamming forums and competitors with links to the server.
 Committing acts of terror to coerce people to play on the server is also shunned.
 Please do **NOT** engage in war crimes to make the server more popular.

+## Customisation

+*Classic is NOT vanilla.* When looking up information about customising your experience always look for information on the `1.12.1` vanilla client.
+Forgetting about this is one of the most frequently made mistake on discord.

-## Addons
+### Addons

 There are some community developed addons that are made specificly for the server, but any addon made for `1.12.1` will work.
 Some have dependencies that you will need to install so always read the readme file.
 You may also want to check the pinned messages of the #addons channel and may ask for help on [Discord](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect).
 If you can't find your addon folder at `<wow folder>\Interface\AddOns`, starting the game successfully will create it for you.

-### Server specific addons:
+#### Server specific addons:
 - [AtlasLoot Enhanced for Vanilla+](https://github.com/hawaiisa/Atlas)
 - [BloodlustHelper](https://github.com/KrekoG/BloodlustHelper)
 - [pfUI Vanilla Plus](https://github.com/heroclastus09/pfui-vanillaplus)

-### Addons maintained by the community:
+#### Addons maintained by the community:
 - [SkelaCustomNameplates](https://github.com/KrekoG/SkelaCustomNameplates)
 - [SpecialTalentUI](https://github.com/KrekoG/SpecialTalentUI)
 - [ag_UnitFrames](https://github.com/KrekoG/ag_UnitFrames)

-### Lists of other resources:
+#### Lists of other resources:
 - [decaedent.github.io/wow/](https://decaedent.github.io/wow/vadp.html)
 - [legacy-wow.com/vanilla-addons/](https://legacy-wow.com/vanilla-addons/)

-## Macros
+### Macros

-Vanilla macros are harder to write as many later added functionality simply does not exist.
-[Here](https://forum.nostalrius.org/viewtopic.php?f=38&t=21017) is a great resource to take as an example what one can still achieve with a bit of scripting knowledge.
+Vanilla macros are harder to write as many beloved features were added to the game in later expansions and some functionalities simply don't exist in vanilla.
+But [here](https://forum.nostalrius.org/viewtopic.php?f=38&t=21017) is a great resource to take as an example what one can still achieve with a bit of scripting.

-## Other modifications
+### Other modifications

 These are patches that changes the way the game looks.
 Use them with care, some may not remain always compatible, as they are not maintained by the sever, or the community.
 To make sure the load order does not break, ensure that the name of the file is later in the alphabetical order than `patch-3.MPQ`.
 (For example `patch-A.MPQ`)